phosxd/Tesseract/README.md

    It works like this because mods are loaded alphabetically based on their file/folder name.

-# Create your first mod
+# Create a basic mod
 If you are familiar with Godot 4.0 then creating a Tesseract mod will be a breeze.
 To get started open a brand new project in Godot 4 with Tesseract installed.
 Developers may provide a dedicated Godot project for modders, use that if possible.